 I don’t believe Trunited is a scam.
 However, considering the foggy compensation structure and the unfriendly T&C, I still don’t feel confident enough to join and promote this business opportunity.

 Now, if you are searching for a legit way to make a substantial income online, check out my #1 recommendation.
-It’s an impressive online business training and community for those who dream of being an online entrepreneur and achieve time and location freedom.
+It’s an impressive online business training and community for those who dream of being an online entrepreneur and achieving time and location freedom.